-If it’s been a while since a natural disaster has struck, if you don’t have natural disaster insurance, or if you can’t afford the deductible or premiums, you may want to offload some risk.
+If it’s been a while since a natural disaster has struck, maybe you should sell.
+If you don’t have natural disaster insurance or if you can’t afford the deductible or premiums, you may also want to offload some risk.
 Only two out of every 10 homeowners affected by Hurricane Harvey have flood insurance.
 If you lose your house, only the land value remains.
 Construction costs are anywhere from $100 – $500/sqft.

 Ride The Inflation Wave Until You Can’t Take It Anymore

-Owning real estate is like a war of attrition.
+Owning investment property is like a war of attrition.
 The longer you can last, the wealthier you will likely be.
 Some of you will get lucky with amazing tenants that stay for 10+ years.
 Others will experience situations that will test your faith in humanity.

 At the end of the day, your investment property’s main purpose is to generate cash flow in as painless a fashion as possible.
 Once the pain of owning becomes greater than the joy of earning, it’s time to sell.
 Continuously work towards that income stream that provides the highest return with the least amount of work.

-I have personally sold one of my San Francisco rentals and reinvested $550,000 of the proceeds in real estate crowdfunding to not only diversify my real estate holdings into cheaper areas with 4X-5X higher cap rates, but to also earn money more passively.
+I have personally sold one investment property and reinvested $550,000 of the proceeds in real estate crowdfunding.
+I diversified my real estate holdings into cheaper areas with 4X-5X higher cap rates.
+Further, I’m earning income 100% passively.
 With a family to take care of now, I no longer have time to maintain a house and manage tenants.